Apply to Truman

 - ACT or SAT score – freshmen or transfers with less than 12 credit hours

-- Activities List or Resume – strongly recommended
+- Activities List or Resume – strongly recommended, required for additional scholarship consideration

 To request the application in an alternate form, please contact the Office of Student Access and Disability Services.